Canterbury Lotto player wins $15m

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Just one player struck last night’s “Must Be Won” draw; winning a staggering $15.5 million.
+Just one player struck tonight’s “Must Be Won” draw; winning a staggering $15.5 million.

-The mouth-watering sum was up for grabs in yesterday’s Super Saturday Lotto Powerball draw - from which half the value of ticket sales will help some living in regions devastated by Cyclone Gabrielle.
+The mouth-watering sum was up for grabs in tonight’s Super Saturday Lotto Powerball draw - from which half the value of ticket sales will help some living in regions devasted by Cyclone Gabrielle.

 The numbers were: 37, 17, 4, 27, 38 and 11.
 The Bonus Ball was 26, and the Power Ball was 3.